 Have you ever walked past an office or conference room occupied by well-compensated workers busily stuffing envelopes?

-Although there is no accurate way to measure exactly how many of the fifty-five-billion-plus pieces of U.S. mail sent last year were prepared manually, it was at an enormous expense to American businesses.
+Although there is no accurate way to measure exactly how many of the fifty-two-billion-plus pieces of U.S. mail sent last year were prepared manually, it was at an enormous expense to American businesses.
 Cost-conscious executives shake their heads in disbelief and wonder how this is still going on in the 21st century.
 Here's a brief explanation of why, even in highly efficient firms, it is still happening on a regular basis, and how to stop it.

-Most organizations, regardless of the market they are in, feel it is a necessary evil.
+That means most organizations, regardless of the market they are in, feel that manually preparing documents for mailing is a necessary evil.
 Banks and credit unions stuff variable-rate change notices, medical and emergency care facilities stuff invoices and appointment confirmations, manufacturers stuff product recalls, and on and on.

 Many printers and letter shops are not equipped to mail documents with less than 24 hours' notice, especially if the volumes are low.
 The result is that businesses, regardless of size, pull whatever staff is available, including higher-level employees, to print and stuff envelopes to meet their deadlines.

 You may wonder why these companies don't just use electronic media to send these notices.

 - One reason is that the content of these documents is often sensitive, and inadequate delivery attempts can have disastrous public relations consequences, some even ending up with legal repercussions.

 - Other reasons include the fact that many businesses have databases containing records that lack verifiable email addresses, and roughly one third of American households are not even connected to the internet.

 But almost all of them have access to U.S. mail delivery.